|Carolina Herrera, Spring 2016.|

 Maybe Pantone's goal was to convince us the Color of the Year is not an arbitrary just choose-a-damn-color-and-be-done-with-it corporate marketing tool?
 That a year's worth of observation, study and thought went into their choice?

 That could be it.
 2015's Marsala was accompanied by a photo story so irritatingly ridiculous that I do not recall Pantone's reason for choosing it.
 I certainly poked fun at the photo shoot (this post).

 If that was Pantone's goal, mission accomplished.

-But lelt's get back to Rose Quartz in particular and why Pantone chose it.
+But let's get back to Rose Quartz and why Pantone chose it.

 |The Duchess of Cambridge paving the pink path.|

 There is some truth here.
 The old people part.
 My husband's best summer look is a pink polo with light blue khakis.
 He looks great.
 I do not, however, like him in his corally pink linen shirt.
 The shirt is cut more like a blouse.
 The cut/color combo looks to me like he raided my closet.
 My daughter said something along these lines: